Hopasaurus/RoachMotel/README.txt

 June 11 20:13 - Start design doc.
 June 11 20:51 - Start preparing repo and project
 June 11 21:02 - Project is setup implementing...
+June 11 21:39 - Stopping for the day, created some object and placeholders for methods

 Time budget:
 - design: 20-30 minutes